Stefanos Tsitsipas: Early life and background

 Tsitsipas was born on 12 August 1998 to Apostolos Tsitsipas and Julia Apostoli (née Salnikova) in Athens.
-His father is Greek and he was born in Proastio, Karditsa and his mother is Russian.
-His maternal grandfather, Sergei Salnikov, was a Soviet footballer who played for Zenit Leningrad, Spartak Moscow and Dynamo Moscow.
+His father is Greek and was born in Proastio, Karditsa and his mother is Russian of partial Greek heritage.
+His maternal grandfather, Sergei Salnikov, was a Russian footballer who played for Zenit Leningrad, Spartak Moscow and Dynamo Moscow, as well as the Soviet Union national team.
+Salnikov was also half Greek.
 Both of his parents are experienced tennis players, and his mother in particular was a world No. 1 junior who had a career-high professional ranking inside the top 200 and represented the Soviet Union in the Federation Cup.
 His parents had been working as tennis instructors at the Astir Palace resort hotel in Vouliagmeni at the time of his birth.
 They originally met at a WTA tournament in Athens where his mother was competing and his father was a line judge.
-Stefanos has three younger siblings: two brothers Petros and Pavlos (Paul), and a sister Elisavet who is the youngest.
+Stefanos has three younger siblings: two brothers Petros and Pavlos, and a sister Elisavet who is the youngest.
 All of his siblings are also tennis players.

 With their strong backgrounds in tennis, Tsitsipas's parents got their oldest son started on tennis at a very young age.
 Stefanos has said, "My first memory is to be three and to hit balls with my father in the gap between lessons.
 I remember watching games on TV, as a baby, I can not tell you who was playing, but I remember watching."
 He also participated in other sports as a kid, including football and swimming.
 His father said Stefanos made the decision to become a tennis player himself, recalling that his son "woke up in the middle of the night" after a tournament in France at age nine and told him "Dad, I have to tell you something: I want to become a tennis player, I like the competition, I like the challenge."

 Tsitsipas began taking lessons at Tennis Club Glyfada near Athens at the age of six, and has continued to train there.
 His father has always served as his primary coach, and he formally studied tennis coaching at the University of Athens to help train his children.
-In 2015, Tsitsipas also began training at the Patrick Mouratoglou Academy, splitting time between France and Greece during this period.
+In 2015, Tsitsipas also began training at the Mouratoglou Tennis Academy, splitting time between France and Greece during this period.